 About this Edition

 This Adobe Acrobat edition was prepared by Charles Wohlers.
 The 1928 book was designed so that every prayer book would have the same pagination and page layout (as is the case with the Book of Mormon.)
 Reproducing this electronically is a real feat, with the fonts and other obstacles.
 Wohlers’ achievement is thus remarkable.
-The advantage of this edition over others on the Internet is that the entire book can be downloaded in one shot, as opposed to pieces.
-In this age of file swapping the 2 MB download of this prayer book isn’t that big of a deal.

 Some Personal Reflections